omerXfaruq/School-Projects/cmpe260-project1/README.md

-Logic programming project using swi-prolog
+## Logic programming project using swi-prolog

-pokemon_data.pl is the database,
+_By FarukOzderim_

-can use pokemon.pl for querying
+pokemon_data.pl is the database, you can use pokemon.pl for querying